Frost2k/Game-Engine-Assignment/README.md

 - Dynamic difficulty adjustment based on player performance
 - Formation-based enemy coordination

-### 5.3 Networking and Multiplayer (TBD)
+### 5.3 Networking and Multiplayer Jonas, Kendrick
-*[This section will be completed by team member implementing the networking features]*

 Key goals:
-- Lobby and matchmaking system
+- Host/Client matchmaking system.
-- State synchronization with prediction algorithms
+- State synchronization across models
-- Client-side prediction and server reconciliation
 - Drop-in/drop-out multiplayer support

+Caveats: We were able to get hosting and joining working through godots built in ENetMultiplayer, but were not able to get the syncronization working across all of our added modules.
+This is in part beacause we finished a lot of the game in the last 2 days, so I was not able to start networking for those features until very recentlty.
+There was also trouble getting the syncronization to work with our gdextensions modules, and in syncronizing enemy states across both players.
+Our partial MP code can be fonud under the networking branch.

 ## 6. Building and Running the Project